Gaby's Deli

-Gaby's Deli was a family Jewish restaurant in London's Charing Cross Road.
-It was named after the founder, Gaby Elyahou, who ran it with his family.
+Gaby's Deli was a Jewish restaurant in London's Charing Cross Road founded by an Iraqi refugee, Gaby Elyahou, who ran it with his family.

-It served fresh salads and homely hot meals such as goulash.
-It was especially noted for the quality of its salt beef and falafel.
+It served fresh salads and hot comfort food such as goulash.
+It was especially noted for its salt beef and falafel.
+After the landlord decided not to extend the lease in 2011, a campaign including celebrities and politicians led to the decisions reversal.
+The restaurant closed in 2018 following Elyahou's retirement.

-It was threatened by closure in 2011 but a campaign by its many celebrity customers, including prominent actors and politicians, persuaded the landlord, Lord Salisbury, to grant a further lease.
-It closed at the end of October 2018, following the owner's retirement.